Robo-Cowboys/robo-nix-base/README.md

 # 🤖 RoBo SqUaD Nix ❄️S Template 🤖

+## Credits
+This project is 100% based on the work of [NotAShelf and his nyx repo](https://github.com/NotAShelf/nyx/).

+## Getting started

 Follow these steps to configure and use this Nix template:

 ### 1. Clone the Repository